-23.5.3 Equipment Control mRIDs
+20.5.3 Equipment Control mRIDs

-The mRIDs for controlling equipment are generally the same as those obtained using the QUERY_OBJECT_DICT key with the PowerGrid Models API, which was covered in Query for Object Dictionary.
+The mRIDs for controlling equipment are generally the same as those obtained using the QUERY\OBJECT\DICT key with the PowerGrid Models API, which was covered in Query for Object Dicionary.

 However, the control attributes for each class of equipment in CIM use a different naming convention than those for the object types.
-Below is a list of "objectType" used to query for mRIDs using PowerGrid Models API and the associated control "attribute" used in a difference message with Simulation API for each category of power system equipment that are currently supported by the HELICS-GOSS Bridge.
+Below is a list of "objectType" used to query for mRIDs and the associated control attribute used in a difference message for each category of power system equipment: